Mikejo5000/vsts-docs-pr/docs/articles/effective-feature-isolation-on-tfvc.md

 #Effective feature isolation on TFVC

-Are you planning to implement Team Foundation Version Control‘s feature isolation strategy ([TFVC](../tfvc/overview.md)?
+Are you planning to implement Team Foundation Version Control's feature isolation strategy ([TFVC](../tfvc/overview.md)?
 You probably have a few questions, such as:

 - Is it practical with large development teams?
 - Does it align well with your agile process(es)?